 Citrus tree fruiting depends on citrus tree maturity, and when exactly a tree will be mature depends on the variety.
 In general, though, you can expect that your citrus tree will be mature and ready to produce fruit in the second or third year after you plant it.
 If you are growing a citrus tree from seed, however, which is possible to do, your tree will not be mature and fruiting until at least its fifth year.

 Size is not necessarily an indication of maturity.
 Different types of citrus may be different sizes at maturity.
-For instance, there are standard trees, semi-dwarf, and dwarf trees, the smallest of the citrus, which may only be four to six feet (1 to 2 meters) high when it begins to produce fruit.
+For instance, there are standard trees, semi-dwarf, and dwarf trees (the smallest of the citrus), which may only be 4 to 6 feet (1-2 m.) high when it begins to produce fruit.

 When Will my Citrus Tree Fruit?